-You’ll be able to pre-order the paperback in early May, closer to the publication date, either online or, in the UK, from any bookshop that has access to Gardners wholesalers (this includes most independent booksellers.)
+You can order the paperback online from Amazon.
+Alternatively, in the UK, you can order it from any bookshop that has access to Gardners wholesalers (this includes most independent booksellers.)

 I’m delighted to announce that my new novel, Lost Daughter, will be published by Bookouture in May 2019.

 It’s an emotional family drama about Rachel, whose life has unravelled since her husband has been given custody of their young daughter Becca after a messy break-up.

 There’ll be another book from me out from Bookouture in September 2019.